dustinchilson/PrometheusNet.Owin/README.md

 # PrometheusNet.Owin #
-An Owin handler for the prometheus-net metrics tracking
+An Owin handler for the prometheus-net metrics tracking library

 Using the awesome library [prometheus-net](https://github.com/andrasm/prometheus-net) from [andrasm](https://github.com/andrasm) serve the metrics endpoints using the Owin middleware.